Courtney Hawkins (hurdler)

 Courtney Hawkins (born July 11, 1967) is an American former track and field athlete who competed in the sprint hurdles.
-He was a medallist at the Pan American Games and IAAF World Indoor Championships in 1995.
+He was a medallist at the Pan American Games and the IAAF World Indoor Championships in 1995.
 He holds personal bests of 13.17 seconds for the 110-meter hurdles and 7.41 seconds for the 60-meter hurdles.
 He won one national title in his career, taking the 60 m event at the USA Indoor Track and Field Championships in 1996.

 Career

 Born in West Palm Beach, Florida, he attended John I. Leonard Community High School in Lake Worth, graduating in 1985.
 He did not compete in sports at a young age due to a heart murmur, but had begun to take part in the hurdles towards the end of high school.
 He studied at the University of Kansas and competed collegiately for the Kansas Jayhawks team, including an appearance at the NCAA Championships in 1987.
 He began to make an impact on the sport after college, hurdling professionally from 1989 onwards.
 That year he set a best of 13.41 seconds for the 110-meter hurdles and placed third at both the USA Outdoor Track and Field Championships and the U.S. Olympic Festival.

 Hawkins was a finalist at the 1990 USA Championships, but finished outside the top three.
 Reflecting the strength of national competition, he ranked ninth in the world on time that year with his new personal record of 13.28 seconds.
 He retained that ranking the following year, and improved to fourth at the national championships.
 Hawkins consistently remained in the top ten of his event from 1990 to 1995.
 He achieved a new high on the global rankings in the 60-meter hurdles in 1992 with a time of 7.47 seconds, placing him third behind only Colin Jackson and Mark McKoy.
 He did not qualify for the Olympics that year, dropped out at the quarterfinals of the United States Olympic Trials.
 He moved up the outdoor rankings in 1993, placing seventh in the Track & Field News lists with a time of 13.25 seconds.
 Having been a prominent competitor on the circuit he entered the 1994 IAAF Grand Prix Final and placed third.